feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/cortical_areas.md

 2. Review confirmation (shows affected connections)
 3. Confirm deletion

-**Warning:** This removes all connections to/from the area.
-Cannot be undone.
+**Warning:** This removes the mappings to and from the area. **Ctrl+Z** (Cmd+Z on macOS) restores the area and those mappings for this genome session.
+The restored area gets a new id.
+Learned synapse weights are not restored.
+Core areas, interconnect areas, classifiers, and circuits cannot be restored this way.

 ## Monitoring Cortical Area Activity